larammerce/docs/8.x/getting-started/contributing.md

 As you know the smallest doable part of a user story is the task, so to create a task you have to enter the current sprint, then click on the specific user story which belongs to you, and after all click on the create task button. so there are new tasks created under the user story section.
 Please note that user stories must have at least one task underneath.

-**Once the project is cloned** (or you cloned and worked on it before), to begin the process of development or writing code to do the assigned user story, you have to update the project. so after updating your project to the upstream, you can make a new branch from the **main brach** (named master or main) by the commend below:
+**Once the project is cloned** (or you cloned and worked on it before), to begin the process of development or writing code to do the assigned user story, you have to update the project.
+So after updating your project to the upstream, you can make a new branch from the **main brach** (named master or main) by the commend below:

 ##### PATTERN